abhranil08/StarWars/README.md

 - [x] If the custom name is set by the user then that should be returned as the name/title and it should be used when searching
 - [x] Additionally the list APIs must support searching by title/name

 # REST Endpoints :

-1. Get all movies, without any user details :
+1. Get/Search movies, without any user details :
    - GET /movies
    - GET /movies?title=<title>

-2. Get all planets, without any user details :
+2. Get/Search planets, without any user details :
    - GET /planets
    - GET /planets?name=<planet_name>

-3. Search all movies by userID:
+3. Search all movies by userID ( If custom name is set then that will be returned as the title ) :
    - GET api/movies/searchAllMoviesForUser?user_id=<user_id>

-4. Search all planets by userID:
+4. Search all planets by userID ( If custom name is set then that will be returned as the name ):
    - GET /api/planets/searchAllPlanetsForUser?user_id=<user_id>

 5. Add favourite movie by users( userID ):